 The colors are really good.
 Most of the shots don't need corrections.
 The only thing is that the HDR is strong and, as the result, the photos are slightly desaturated and seem blurred, as if there was a bit of haze.
 For the rest everything is ok.

 There is also the Pro mode that allows you to customize the shot.
-For now it is possible to change ISO, Exposure value (EV) and Stitching Reference (Indoor/Outdoor).
+It is possible to change ISO, Exposure value (EV), White Balance, Exposure Time and Stitching Reference (Indoor/Outdoor).

 For photos, you can activate the Stability that will level the photos even if the camera is not perfectly levelled.